 Shultz wants to buy the Mandingo fighter Eskimo Joe and rename him "The Black Hurcules".
 In another Leonardo DiCaprio movie The Aviator (2004), the giant troop plane designed by Howard Hughes was named The Hercules.

-Franco Nero: The lead actor from Django (1966), the movie which inspired this one, has a cameo as the owner of the slave that fights against a slave owned by the character played by DiCaprio (the screenplay gives his character the name Amerigo Vassepi).
+Franco Nero: The lead actor from Django (1966), the movie which inspired this one, has a cameo as the owner of the slave that fights against a slave owned by Calvin Candie (the screenplay gives his character the name Amerigo Vassepi).
 After being asked to spell his name, Django explains, "The 'D' is silent".
 Nero replies, "I know".

-Tom Savini: A notable special effects and makeup artist in the industry that has worked with Quentin Tarantino and Robert Rodriguez, respectively, on a number of titles.
+Tom Savini: A noted special effects and make-up artist in the industry, that has worked with Quentin Tarantino and Robert Rodriguez, respectively, on numerous titles.
 He plays the tracker in the fur coat who pulls the dogs off of d'Artagnan.

 In the scene in which Samuel L. Jackson is describing what will happen to Django after he is shipped to the mining company, Jackson's character ends his monologue by saying "And that will be the story of you."
 Quentin Tarantino previously used this line in Kill Bill: Vol. 2 (2004).

 In the finished draft of the script, the character of Billy Crash was written to be much more brutal and sadistic.
 A scene of him raping and tormenting Broomhilda in his cabin was cut from the final film.
 His original death from Django was also much different.
 Instead of shooting Crash to death at the end, Django takes a large knife and throws it at his chest as he leaves his cabin after his assault on Broomhilda.